ichn-hu/Speech-Recognition-Via-CNN/README.md

 By click the button, your voice will be recorded and post to the backend which has launched a pretrained model for recognition.

-Notice the pretrained file is `save/checkpoint.ptr`, if you want to train the model on your own, you can email me to ask for the training dataset (~2 Giga Bytes).
+Notice the pretrained file is `save/checkpoint.ptr`, since it is too large (~180 Mega Bytes), it is not included in this repo, but you can download it [[here](https://share.weiyun.com/5jTqCGw)].
+If you want to train the model on your own, you can email me to ask for the training dataset (~2 Giga Bytes).

 ## 数字信号处理课程YC